Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

 ![Set folder](https://github.com/user-attachments/assets/bfca5a1e-e01f-4d4d-a8c3-d9cc8c659b0c)

-2. Alternatively, select a folder in Finder, press your Universal Actions hotkey and look for `Search files by extension` in the list of action.
+2. Alternatively, select a folder in Finder, press your Universal Actions hotkey and look for `Search files by extension` in the list of actions.
 Press <kbd>⏎</kbd> when it is selected.

-In either case you then have the option to search the selected folder and its first level subfolders (the default) or to search only in the selected folder and you will see this:.
+In either case you then have the option to search the selected folder and its subfolders (the default) or to search only in the selected folder and you will see this:

 ![Choose](https://github.com/user-attachments/assets/09dd5798-d70a-4c58-b459-108c2d76f5c8)